balajich/resilience4j-helloworld/circuitbreaker-error-calls-grafana-prometheus-monitor/README.md

-# Resilience4j Session-4  Preventing cascading of failures in REST API using Circuit Breaker
+# Resilience4j Session-6  Monitoring CircuitBreak Events with Prometheus and visualizing them in Grafan
+a
 In  this tutorial we are going to learn how to prevent cascading of failures from one service to other service using **Resilience4j Circuit Breaker** module.